frozenarc/fp-recursion/README.md

 ```
 recurTill(
-    count, // No. of times the recursion evaluates
+    count, // No. of times the oprFunc be called
-    target, // This can be any of type e.g. Array, Object, Primitive value.
-The value is passed to oprFunc and return value of oprFunc will be used as parameter to next call of oprFunc
-    oprFunc, // The function will execute for each element of the source array
     idx, // Default value is 0.
 Index from which evaluation starts.
     incr // Default value is 1.
-Increment value to evaluate next element.
+Increment value to evaluate next element
+).initVal( //The function accepts initial value
+    value, // The value will be passed to oprFunc and the function should return new computed value which again will be passed to next iteration of oprFunc.
+The process continues untill recursion ends.
+The value can be any of type e.g. Array, Object, Primitive
+).opr(
+    oprFunc, // The function will be executed for each index till count value
 )
 ```